sgjsakura/AspNetCore/PagerDemo.md

 var pageNumber = 1; // Note that page number starts from 1 (not zero!) var pageSize = 10;

 // data is assumed as coming from an EntityFramework DbSet here.
-All data source with IEnumerable<T> and IQueryable<T> are both supported with different implementations. var data = from i in SportsManageModel.Players select i;
+Any object with type IEnumerable<T> or IQueryable<T> is supported with different implementations. var data = from i in SportsManageModel.Players select i;

-// The IPagedList type, which contains a partial view for the current page, and the paging information. var pagedData = data.ToPagedList(pageSize, pageNumber);
+// The created IPagedList object, which contains a partial view for the current page, and the paging information. var pagedData = data.ToPagedList(pageSize, pageNumber);
 ```
 ## Paged Data Access